puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 	mv puppetlabs-apache-* apache
 {% endaside %}

 Great job!
 You've just installed your first module from the Forge.
 Pretty easy don't you think?
-We also went ahead and pre-installed `lvmguide` module on your behalf.
+We also went ahead and wrote the `lvmguide` module we will need.
+You will find this module in the `modulepath` directory as well.

 ### The lvmguide and apache modules

-The `lvmguide` module includes a simple class which stages the files for the Quest Guide website and uses the `apache` module you just installed to:
+The `lvmguide` module includes a *Class* of the same name, which configures the Learning VM to act as a webserver serving the Quest Guide as an html website.
+A Class is a named block of Puppet code.

+It does this by using the `apache` module you just installed to:

-- install the `apache2` httpd server.
+- install the Apache httpd server provided by the `httpd` package
-- start and manage the httpd service.
-- create a new virtualhost that will act as the Quest Guide website.
+- create a new VirtualHost that will act as the Quest Guide website
+- configure httpd to serve the Quest Guide website
+- start and manage the httpd service

+Finally, the `lvmguide` module places the files for the website in the appropriate directory.

+### Putting the modules to use

-To use the classes nested in each of these modules, we need to be able to enforce the classes on particular machines.
-In order to configure the Learning VM to serve you the Quest Guide website, we need to assign the appropriate class(es), a process known as Classification (don't worry about the terminology at this point.
+As we mentioned previously a class is a named block of Puppet code.
+The `lvmguide` class contains the definition that will configure a machine to serve the quest guide.
+In order to configure the Learning VM to serve you the Quest Guide website, we need to assign the `lvmguide` class to it, a process known as *Classification* (don't worry about the terminology at this point.
 We'll talk more about this in the Modules Quest).
-To do this we will use the PE Console.
+To do this we will use the Puppet Enterprise Console.

 ## The Puppet Enterprise Console

 The PE Console is Puppet Enterprise’s web-based Graphical User Interface (GUI) that lets you automate your infrastructure with little or no coding necessary.
 You can use it to:

-- Manage node requests to join the Puppet deployment.
+- Manage node requests to join the Puppet deployment
-- Assign Puppet classes to nodes and groups.
+- Assign Puppet classes to nodes and groups
-- View reports and activity graphs.
+- View reports and activity graphs
-- Trigger Puppet runs on demand.
+- Trigger Puppet runs on demand
-- Browse and compare resources on your nodes.
+- Browse and compare resources on your nodes
-- View inventory data.
+- View inventory data
-- Invoke orchestration actions on your nodes.
+- Invoke orchestration actions on your nodes
-- Manage console users and their access privileges.
+- Manage console users and their access privileges

+For this quest, we will use the PE Console to classify the VM with the `lvmguide` class.

 ## The Facter Tool

 Puppet Enterprise is often used in concert with other tools to help you administer your systems.
 Just as the quest tool can provide you feedback on your learning progress, you can use the Facter tool to help you obtain facts about your system.
 Facter is Puppet’s cross-platform system profiling library.
 It discovers and reports per-node facts, which are available in your Puppet manifests as variables.

-This tool becomes more handy in the Variables Quest, but the sooner you get familar with Facter, the better.
+Facter is used and described in later quests, but the sooner you get familar with Facter, the better.
 Go ahead and get to know your system a little better using the `facter` command.

 {% tip %}
-**Puppet Enterprise** comes with many prepackaged tools, including the Facter tool.
+Facter is one of the many prepackaged tools that **Puppet Enterprise** ships with.
 {% endtip %}

-{% task 5 - 7 %}

-	facter facterversion
-	facter operatingsystem
-	facter puppetversion

-{% tip %}
-You can see all the facts by running `facter -p`
-{% endtip %}

-As you can see, when you enter a `facter` command, Puppet will retrieve the facts about your system.

 {% task 2 %}

+Find the ipaddress of the VM using Facter:

 To access the PE Console we need to find your IP address.
-Luckly, Puppet Enterprise comes prepackaged with Facter, which will help you find this out easily.
+Luckily, Facter makes it easy to find this.
 In your terminal, type the following command:

 	facter ipaddress

+{% tip %}
+You can see all the facts by running `facter -p`
+{% endtip %}

 Please write down your returned IP address as you will need it to access the PE Console.
-Next, in your browsers address bar, type the following URL: **https://your-ip-address**.
+Next, in your browser's address bar, type the following URL: **https://your-ip-address**.

 {% aside Security Restriction %}
 If your browser gives you a security notice, go ahead and accept the exception.
-Because we are running locally with a self-signed certificate, there is no security risk.
+The notification appears because we are using a self-signed certificate.
 {% endaside %}

 Awesome!
 You are at the doorstep of the PE Console.
 Enter the login information below to gain access: